lbitton93/Some-Entropic-and-Genetic-algorithm-Functions/README.md

 # Some Entropic and Genetic Algorithm Functions

-Here are some functions that I developed whilst I was at university
+Here are some functions that I developed whilst I was at university.

 ## Getting Started